borntofrappe/game-development/02 Breakout/Breakout 9/README.md

   Refer once more to [the docs](https://love2d.org/wiki/ParticleSystem:setEmissionArea) for more information.

-This functions are available on the particle system object — notice the colon operator — and are specified in the `init` function.
+These functions are available on the particle system object — notice the colon operator — and are specified in the `init` function.

 There are two additional method, but these are set in the `hit()` function.
 This is because they depend on the brick being actually hit.